New Order (Nazism): Concession of Oceania to Japan

+Germany intended to temporarily sell its former Pacific colonies (German New Guinea and German Samoa) to Japan to strengthen the Tripartite Pact.
+Initial plans to re-annex German Samoa through the Samoan branch of the Nazi Party were rejected by the Nazi leadership, as the branch relied heavily on mixed-race settlers rather than white Germans.
+Nazi Germany also briefly asserted claims over the uninhabited British Henderson Island during the German attacks on Nauru, causing minor diplomatic friction with Japan.
+Regarding Australia and New Zealand, Hitler and Joseph Goebbels believed these territories would soon be colonized by Japan, showing no interest in retaining them for Germany.

 Concerning the other Europeans territories in Oceania, like Australia and New Zealand were designated as future Japanese territories, although Hitler lamented his belief that the Aryan race would disappear from those regions.
 He nevertheless made it clear to his officials that "the descendants of the convicts in Australia" were not Germany's concern and that their lands would be colonised by Japanese settlers in the immediate future, an opinion also shared by Joseph Goebbels, who expressed his conviction in his diary that the Japanese had always desired "the fifth continent" for emigration purposes.
 Hitler loathed New Zealanders as a "lower form of human being".
 At a speech given on 15 July 1925 – his only recorded lengthy discussion on New Zealand – he argued that New Zealanders lived in trees and "clambered around on all fours" having not yet learned to walk upright.
 The speech was later reprinted as a pamphlet.
 Historian Norman Rich stated that it can be assumed that Hitler would have attempted to recruit the Anglo-Saxons of these two countries as colonists for the conquered east; some of the English were to share the same fate.

+Plans for the Far East

+Nazi Germany's Far East policy initially favored the Republic of China as a strategic partner against the Soviet Union.
+German military and economic support, facilitated by figures like Hans von Seeckt and Alexander von Falkenhausen, continued during the early Nazi era.
+However, following the outbreak of the Second Sino-Japanese War and the formation of the Second United Front between Chinese Nationalists and Communists, German leadership felt betrayed.
+Championed by Joachim von Ribbentrop, Germany shifted its allegiance to the Empire of Japan, culminating in the Tripartite Pact.
+This agreement conceded East Asia and Southeast Asia to the Japanese Greater East Asia Co-Prosperity Sphere, prioritizing a militarily and economically superior ally over previous colonial ambitions.